likmoon/4c74356b41.github.io/_posts/2017-02-04-going-mad-templates.md

 <img src="http://4c74356b41.com/wp-content/uploads/2017/06/armtemplateworkflow.png" />

-I recommend using this "workflow"; when working with ARM Templates:
+I recommend using this "workflow" when working with ARM Templates:

   1. Look for existing examples on the web
   2. Export existing resources to create a base template (if you cant find an example, or if you are missing a lot of properties)